Factbox - Congo's record of instability

 - Laurent Kabila ousted Mobutu in 1997 and changed the country's name from Zaire to Democratic Republic of Congo after a civil war.
 Another civil war followed, with factions sponsored by some of the country's neighbours competing for control of resource-rich territory.
 Laurent Kabila was shot dead by one of his bodyguards in 2001 and replaced by his son Joseph.

-- Kabila won the 2006 election, saying he would bring an end to 10 years of war and chaos.
-The vote was followed by several bouts of urban gun battles between his forces and those loyal to former rebel Jean-Pierre Bemba, defeated in a run-off vote.
+- Kabila won 2006 elections saying he would bring an end to 10 years of war and chaos.
+The 2006 vote was followed by several bouts of urban gun battles between his forces and those loyal to former rebel Jean-Pierre Bemba, defeated in a run-off vote.

-- Despite support from the United Nations' biggest mission, the government has struggled against local and foreign rebel groups.
+- Despite support from the U.N.'s biggest ever mission, the government has struggled against local and foreign rebel groups.

 - In early 2009, Kabila allowed Uganda and Rwanda to send their armies into Congo to help hunt the Lord's Resistance Army of Uganda and Rwandan Hutu FDLR rebels.
 The operations resulted in high civilian casualties.